trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 27.md

 ### Additional chapter notes

-1. For the purposes of subheading [2707 99 80](/subheadings/2707998000-80) the term phenols applies to products which contain more than 50% by weight of phenols.
+1. For the purposes of subheading [2707 99 80](/subheadings/2707998000-80) the term 'phenols' applies to products which contain more than 50% by weight of phenols.

 2. For the purposes of heading [2710](/headings/2710):